ELynx/screeps-world/README.md

 # TODO
 (Module WAR) "Hot" areas to avoid for worker creeps.
-(Economy)    Move creeps from construction sites (see log of controller.build).
 (Economy)    Number of creeps per type needed by room.
-(Economy)    Number of creeps depend on source #.
+(Economy)    Number of creeps depend on source number.

 # Ideas
 Intent pipeline!
 Do more things in one turn!